Sudden hearing loss.

 Sudden hearing loss is not always an emergency.
 About half of all cases resolve by themselves within 24 hours.
 If your symptoms persist for more than a day, you should consult an ENT specialist who can check your ears for illness or inflammation.

 Not even hearing experts are exactly sure what causes sudden hearing loss.
 Some believe an inner ear bleeding disorder leads to the hearing problem.
 Due to poor blood flow, the sensitive hair cells in the inner ear do not get enough oxygen and nutrients.
 The cells no longer function properly, and as a result, sounds are not transmitted from the ear to the brain.

 A number of factors are suspected to possibly cause sudden hearing loss:

 - Menière's disease (an inner ear disease which also causes a spinning sensation)

 - Nicotine consumption

-Various circulation-stimulating and anti-inflammatory drugs can be used to treat sudden hearing loss, although the effectiveness of these drugs is not scientifically proven.
-As stress and stressful mental situations are enabling factors, many therapists recommend relaxing more.
-However, if sudden hearing loss develops into permanent hardness of hearing, those affected should be treated with a hearing aid.
+Various circulation-stimulating and anti-inflammatory drugs may be used to treat sudden hearing loss, although the effectiveness of these drugs is not scientifically proven.
+As psychological stress may make things worse, many therapists recommend relaxation techniques.
+If sudden hearing loss develops into permanent hardness of hearing, you should be treated with a hearing aid.

-Particularly when tinnitus (ringing in the ears) is added to the equation, which is often the case, a hearing care professional can adapt a special combination device which not only corrects sudden hearing loss but also has a tinnitus program (noiser).
+If you also have tinnitus (ringing in the ears), a hearing care professional can adapt a special combination device which corrects hearing loss and reduces the symptoms of tinnitus.